 The court maintained the system of frankpledge which was formed of 12 freemen (freeholders).
 They crossed systems of manorial courts, courts leet and courts baron.

-Before the Norman Conquest hundreds were divided into tithings, they contained 10 households, the hide was the unit of taxation and the tithingman was responsible for collecting any tax.
+Before the Norman Conquest hundreds were divided into tithings, each contained 10 households.
+The hide was the unit of taxation and the tithingman was responsible for collecting the tax.

-From Norman times the hundred would pay geld ( tax) to the king and a Shire-reeve (or sheriff) of the county and two knights from each hundred would work out how much had to be paid before the knights of the hundred and the bailiff had to collect the money for the Sheriff whose job it was to get the money to the king.
+From Norman times the hundred would pay tax (geld) to the king.
+The Shire-reeve (or sheriff) of the county and two knights from each hundred would work out how much had to be paid then the knights of the hundred and the bailiff had to collect the money for the Sheriff whose job it was to get the money to the king.
 Click here to check the names of the Sheriffs of Worcestershire

 There can be confusion here!